Rental Partnership Program

 MUST THE SERVICE MEMBER SIGN A LEASE?

 Lease/rental agreements in the RPP shall be for 6 or 12-month periods, at the option of the Service Member.
 After the initial lease/rental period, a lease may be renewed at the request of a Service Member so long as the Service Member complies with the terms of the RPP.
 Leases may be terminated by the Service Member with 30 days advance notice when possible, if the military requires the Service Member to relocate.
 Such a move includes deployment, a permanent change of station (PCS) or temporary duty (TDY) for a period in excess of three (3) months.
-According to state and federal laws, short-notice PCS or deployment orders require no notice.
-The Service Member must show the short-notice orders to the landlord within seven days of receipt and the Service Member must be released from the lease.
+According to state and federal laws, short-notice PCS or deployment orders require the Service Member to show the short-notice orders to the landlord within seven days of receipt and the Service Member must be released from the lease.
 If an issue arises as to when the Service Member received the orders, the Landlord agrees to accept an official memorandum from the Service Member's Commander or First Sergeant as to the date the Service Member received the orders.

 Department of Defense regulations prohibit making allotments payable to individual persons such as landlords.
 The incentive for a landlord to give Service Members the benefits of the RPP is the guarantee of regular timely rent payments.
-Please carefully read MAC’s contract to ensure you agree with the terms.
+Please carefully read FirstNet's contract to ensure you agree with the terms.
 For assistance or clarification in understanding the terms, please contact a RPP representative for an explanation.

 HOW DOES THE SERVICE MEMBER PAY RENT?